-How do the many different molecules in a cell find the specific partners they need to interact with for their biological functionality?
-Researchers at Nordita study the influence of the cell's environment on the recognition process.
+(12), How do the many different molecules in a cell find the specific partners they need to interact with for their biological functionality?
+Researchers at Nordita study the influence of the cell's environment on the recognition process. cesses, biological motors and artificial molecular machines.
+Researchers at Nordita study properties of nonequilibrium heat, work and entropy, and derive optimal controls for maximizing the efficiency of molecular "heatengines" and "motors".